 The Pennsylvania Department of Transportation (PennDOT) recognizes the statewide importance of PA Route 6 and has identified bicycle improvements along the corridor as a high priority initiative.
 PennDOT, in collaboration with the Pennsylvania Department of Conservation and Natural Resources (DCNR), Department of Community and Economic Development (DCED) and the Pennsylvania Route 6 Alliance, completed a PA Route 6 Bicycle Master Plan Design Guideline to address bicycle safety, accessibility, and connectivity along PA Route 6.
-The Guide recommends widening the road shoulders to 5' along sections of Route 6 to the east and west of the Borough and installing shared-lane
+As the first section of a three part study, the PA Route 6 Master Plan Design Guide focuses on the section of PA Route 6 between the Ohio-Pennsylvania border to the McKean-Potter County Line.
+The PA Route 6 Master Plan Design Guide is intended to provide guidance for targeted proposed improvements along shoulders to 5' along sections of Route 6 to the east and west of the Borough and installing

 The Erie County Long Range Transportation Plan (LRTP) addresses local and regional issues related to roads, trails, transit, and rail service.
 It prioritizes transportation investments in Erie County and develops a financially-constrained project listing based on anticipated funding levels.
+The Erie LRTP is a locally-derived, multimodal transportation plan that is updated every five (5) years.
 The County's existing Plan was adopted in 2017.
-It is currently